 Plan a Visit out to Saint Meinrad Archabbey

-Entering into the chapel you immediately feel that you have entered a place of God.
+Entering into the chapel of the Saint Meinrad Archabbey you immediately feel that you have entered a place of God.
 Take a moment to appreciate the beauty of the sanctuary and the serenity of prayer.
 After leaving the sanctuary stroll the grounds and revel in gorgeous architecture and gardens.

-Find All the Santa Statues!
+Find All the Santa Statues in Santa Claus, Indiana

 Try the Fire and Ice Challenge at the Candy Castle

 While insane to some, including myself, the Candy Castle offers a food challenge that will leave you with intestinal distress and likely diabetes.
-If you can stomach a pound of fire popcorn washed down for a half gallon frozen hot chocolate then you live on in the Candy Castle hall of fame.
+If you can stomach a pound of fire popcorn washed down for a half-gallon frozen hot chocolate and live to tell the tale you will be featured in the Candy Castle hall of fame.